 Compressed Neural Networks for Multiscale Computing in Resource-constrained Systems

-Modern intelligent and mobile autonomous systems are equipped with many sensors which are processed on a single-board embedded computing platform.
-These systems often are battery powered with a finite energy budget and they communicate with other devices for data/computation sharing over wireless networks.
+Modern intelligent and autonomous systems are equipped with many sensors which are processed on single-board embedded computing platform.
+These systems often are battery powered with finite energy budget and they communicate with other devices for data/computation sharing over wireless networks.
 The constraint in computing, communication and energy, has led to the development of multiscale computing where data or computation can be opportunistically offloaded to an edge/fog server or to a cloud server .
-However, if communication resources are insufficient then offloading data or computation in raw form might not work and it necessitates compression of the data and/or computing algorithm.
+However, if communication resources are insufficient then offloading data or commutation in raw form might not work and it necessitates compression of the data and/or computing algorithm.
 Additionally, with the boom of the Internet-of-things (IoT), devices are becoming lightweight which led to the development of TinyML framework to support machine learning algorithms in small embedded boards and even on microcontrollers.
-However, depending on the application needs, the resource availability in the system and the constraints of the available machine learning framework, the deep learning algorithms need to be compressed to optimize the quality-of-service (QoS) of the applications.
+However, depending on the application needs, the resource availability in the system and the constraints of available machine learning framework, the deep learning algorithms need to be compressed and/or optimally compiled to optimize the quality-of-service (QoS) of the applications.

 In this REU project, the undergraduate student will work on several Deep Neural Networks based applications for various sensor processing and investigate the following:

 View Dr. Dar-Jen Chang’s faculty profile